 Some of the skeletons were found stacked on top of each other. ( RTV Utrecht )

-No textiles or objects such as jewelry were found in the mass grave and this is also unusual.
-Many nails were unearthed, and they probably indicate that the bones had been placed in a wooden box that long ago disintegrated in the earth.
-Hendriksen told NU News that “The skeletons date from the late Middle Ages to several hundred years ago.”
-Further investigations should be able to narrow down the date of the remains.
+No textiles or objects such as jewelry were found in the mass grave, and this is also unusual.
+Many nails were unearthed, and they probably indicate that the bones had been placed in a wooden box that disintegrated into the earth long ago.

-The identity of the remains is also something of a mystery because of the lack of evidence found with them.
-However, the history of the castle may provide some help in solving this mystery.
-The castle dates to the 14th century, when Europe was regularly ravaged by the Bubonic Plague or ‘Black Death.’
-The dead could have been victims of the plague.
+The identity of the remains proved to be something of a mystery because of the lack of archaeological evidence found in the grave.
+The archaeologists initially looked towards the history of the castle for help in solving this mystery.
+The castle dates to the 14th century, when Europe was regularly ravaged by the Bubonic Plague or ‘Black Death;’ so they wondered if the dead could have been victims of the plague.
 It was common for plague victims to be buried in hastily dug pits.

-Alternatively, the remains may be related to the Netherland’s War of Independence .
+The second possibility the researchers considered was related to the Netherland’s War of Independence .
 In 1566 the Dutch revolted against the Spanish, whom they saw as foreign oppressors.
 The Daily Mail reports that ‘In 1567, the surrounding town and castle was overrun by the Spanish Army .’
-The skeletons may be related to the fighting or some later battle.
+So the archaeologists entertained the possibility that the skeletons may have been related to that war.
 For more than 80 years the Netherlands was intermittently the scene of heavy fighting and prolonged sieges.

-However, the fact that there were no objects found with the dead, not even buttons, and that the deceased were not buried on consecrated ground in a church may indicate something sinister.
-The bones and their context are ‘pointing to the idea that this may have been a mass murder ,’ reports the Daily Mail .
-The dead may have been massacred, possibly during the lawless and brutal Middle Ages.
+However, the fact that there were no objects found with the dead, not even buttons, and that the deceased were not buried on consecrated ground in a church suggested that the mass grave in Vianen may have been linked to something sinister.
+Were the skeletons the result of a massacre, possibly during the lawless and brutal Middle Ages?

 One of the skeletons found in the mass grave in Vianen, the Netherlands. ( De Steekproef )

 Top image: Remains found in the mass grave in Vianen, the Netherlands.
-Source: RTV Utrecht
+Source: Anne-Floor van Pelt

 By Ed Whelan